-State Flag

-The state flag was created in 1917 as part of Indiana's 100th birthday.
-The Daughters of the American Revolution held a contest to design flag, and Paul Hadley of Mooresville submitted the prize-winning drawing.
+State Flag The state flag was created in 1917 as part of Indiana's 100th birthday.
+The Daughters of the American Revolution held a contest to design the flag, and Paul Hadley of Mooresville submitted the prizewinning drawing.
 The torch in the center stands for liberty and enlightenment, and the rays represent their far-reaching effects.
 The stars on the outside stand for each of the original 13 states, and the stars on the inside stand for the next five states to be created.
 The larger star stands for Indiana - the 19th state.
+State Seal The state seal has been used since Indiana was a territory.
+It can be found on papers as early as 1801.
+In 1963, the General Assembly officially approved its current design.

+It features a sun rising over a hill, two sycamore trees, a woodsman with an ax and a buffalo jumping over a log.

 State Nickname

 Indiana's nickname - "The Hoosier State" - is one of the oldest state nicknames.
 However, there isn't much known about its beginnings.
 The term started being used in the 1830s when John Finley wrote a poem called "The Hoosier's Nest."
 The poem was widely copied throughout the country.

 POINTS OF PRIDE ACROSS INDIANA

 Indiana State Parks

-Every Hoosier is within an hour drive of an Indiana state park.
+Every Hoosier is within an hour drive of an

+Indiana state park.
 These allow visitors to experience what Indiana looked like before the pioneers settled here.
 For a complete list of state parks and events, visit www. in.gov/dnr/parklake.